The Star Product in Interacting Quantum Field Theory: Graphical computations

 The next step is to extend the domain of definition of $\starHint$ to local non-linear arguments.
-The potential problem with this is that the expansion of the product $\starbint$ in terms of Feynman diagrams contains loops involving the advanced propagator, and light-cone divergences could be present.
+The potential problem with this is that the expansion of the product $\starbint$ in terms of Feynman diagrams contains loops involving the advanced propagator, and light-cone divergences could be present. \begin{rem} Note that the advanced propagator, as a bi-distributional kernel $\Delta^{\mathrm A}_S(x,y)$ has singular support given by the condition $(x-y)^2=0$ (lightcone equation).
+To build pointwise products of distributions one can use H{\"o}rmander's criterion \cite{Hoer1}, based on the concept of the wavefront set.
+Roughly speaking, one can multiply distributions if the sum of their wavefront sets (seen as subsets of the cotangent bundle) does not include the zero section.
+This condition is violated for all point on the whole past lightcone if we try to take the square of $\Delta^{\mathrm A}_S(x,y)$.
+For details details about the wavefront sets of fundamental solutions, see for example \cite{Rad}. \end{rem}

 \begin{df} $\Gcal_6(n)$ is the set of isomorphism classes of graphs with directed and undirected edges and labelled vertices $1,\dots,n$ such that: \begin{itemize} \item Each unlabeled vertex has valency at least 3, including at least one ingoing and one outgoing edge; \item there exist no directed cycles; \item for $1\leq j<k \leq n$, there does not exist a directed path from $j$ to $k$. \end{itemize} \end{df} \begin{df} A graph $\gamma\in \Gcal_6(n)$ defines an $n$-ary multidifferential operator, $\acts{\gamma}$, as follows: \begin{itemize} \item A directed edge represents $\Delta_S^{\mathrm A}$; \item an undirected edge represents $\Delta_{S_0}^{\mathrm F}$; \item the vertex $j$ represents a derivative of the $j$'th argument; \item an unlabelled vertex represents a derivative of $S$. \end{itemize} \end{df} \begin{rem} Note that the Feynman propagator $\Delta_{S_0}^{\mathrm F} = \frac{i}2\left(\Delta_{S_0}^{\mathrm R}+\Delta_{S_0}^{\mathrm A}\right) + H$ is defined by the free action $S_0$ and the Hadamard distribution $H$.
 It is not a natural object from the point of view of the full action $S$.
-This suggests that there should be a better way to pass to the ``standard identification'', but at the moment we don't have a concrete proposal. \end{rem} \begin{lemma}
+This suggests that there should be an alternative to $\Qcal_H$ that is more adapted to $S$, but at the moment we don't have a concrete proposal. \end{rem} \begin{lemma}

 \end{lemma} \begin{proof} $\TT_H \doteq \alpha_{\Delta_{S_0}^{\mathrm F}}=e^{\frac\hbar2 \DFp}$ and $\DFp\doteq \Dcal_{\Delta^{\mathrm F}_{S_0}}$ is the operator given by the graph

 A graph in $\Gcal_6(1)$ has no directed edges and no unlabelled vertices; it is just a bouquet of undirected loops.
 Consider the unique graph with $e(\gamma)=m$ loops.
 Because the functional derivative of $\Delta_{S_0}^{\mathrm F}$ is $0$, this graph gives the operator $\acts\gamma=\DFp^m$.
 Its automorphism group is $\Aut \gamma = S_m\rtimes\mathbb{Z}_2^m$.
 So,